AzadAlketaan/NewsAppLaravel/README.md

 -	Frontend:
 Follow the following instructions:
-•	Build the Docker image by running the following command in the terminal: docker build -t news-app-react-js
+•	Build the Docker image by running the following command in the terminal: docker build -t news-app-react-js .
 •	Start the Docker containers by running the following command: docker-compose up
 The React JS application will be available at http://localhost:3000
 -	Backend:
 Follow the following instructions:
-•	Build the Docker image by running the following command in the terminal: docker build -t news-app-laravel
+•	Build the Docker image by running the following command in the terminal: docker build -t news-app-laravel .
 •	Start the Docker containers by running the following command: docker-compose up
 The Laravel application will be available at http://localhost:8000
 -	Database:
-Create a new database in MySQL and put the name of the database in .env file in the Laravel application.
+Create a new database in MySQL and put the name of the database in the .env file in the Laravel application.

-Execute the following commands as the same order in the terminal of the Laravel project:
+Execute the following commands in the same order in the terminal of the Laravel project:
 •	To create the tables:
 php artisan migrate
 •	To integrate with NewsAPI and NewsAPI.org: php artisan db:seed --class="SyncNewsAPI"
 •	To integrate with GuardianNewsAPI: php artisan db:seed --class=" SyncGuardianNewsAPI "
+•	Implementing User Authentication and Generate the APP Key: php artisan passport:install php artisan key:generate

-Go to the following URL# http://localhost:3000 and start exploring.
+Go to the following URL# http://localhost:8000 and start exploring.

 Additional Info:
-You can customize your authentication keys for the integration news websites by adding the key in in .env file in the Laravel application as follows:
+You can customize your authentication keys for the integration news websites by adding the key in the .env file in the Laravel application as follows:
 NEWS_API_TOKEN=YOUR_TOKEN_HERE
 GUARDIAN_NEWS_TOKEN= YOUR_TOKEN_HERE

-Note: There are available tokens already exist in the project you can just use them without inserting any authentication key for the integration news websites, but it could happen to see this error about too many requests (the integration news websites allowed a number of requests per day).
+Note: There are available tokens already existing in the project you can use them without inserting any authentication keys for the integration news websites, but it could happen to see this error about too many requests (the integration news websites allowed several requests per day).